Updated on 2026-02-13 GMT+08:00

 Major initialization steps include creating partitions and file systems, mounting partitions, and configuring auto mount at system startup.
 In Linux, you can choose different partition styles based on your disk capacity.
 For details, see Table 2.

 The maximum disk size that MBR supports is 2 TiB, and that GPT supports is 18 EiB.
-If your disk is greater than 2 TiB or you may expand it to over 2 TiB later, use GPT when initializing disks.
+If your disk is greater than 2 TiB or you plan to expand it to over 2 TiB later, use GPT when initializing disks.

 Table 1 Disk initialization instructions